 The course is around 2km long, starting immediately in front of the Indiana Tearooms and finishing in front of the Swanbourne Patrol Tower.

 The swimmers, SUP and racing mal events have a 'water start'.

 What is a water start?

 A water start involves all entrants lining up in the water and upon the start signal (air horn or something similar) start swimming.
-The water start for the Swanny Ocean Classic is between the pylon at Cottesloe and a buoy located around 50m away.
-An number of rescue craft will be located in the area to provide safety, keep everyone in line and provide light banter until the air horn is blown.
+The water start for the Swanny Ocean Classic will be near the pylon.
+We'll make this clear in the event briefing on the morning of the event.
+An number of rescue craft will be located in the area to provide safety, keep everyone in line and provide light to medium banter until the air horn is blown.
 A countdown usually precedes this ('2 minutes'...
 '1 minute'...
 '10, 9, 8 ...' etc) to give participants plenty of warning.

 Below is what this all looks like...